-RCSA is a private operating foundation that aids basic research in the physical sciences (astronomy, chemistry, and physics mainly) at U.S. colleges and universities.
+RCSA is a private operating foundation that aids basic research in the physical sciences (mainly astronomy, chemistry, and physics) at colleges and universities.
 It supports research independently proposed by college and university faculty members and carries on activities related to science advancement.
 RCSA is a strong supporter of improvements in science education.

 The Foundation, America’s second oldest, was begun in 1912.
 The idea for an organization to support academic scientists and bring their inventions to market was the brainchild of American physical chemist Frederick Gardner Cottrell.
 The original board of directors, made up of eminent scientists, was recruited by Dr. Cottrell and by Charles Doolittle Walcott, then secretary of the Smithsonian Institution.
 With the backing of the Smithsonian's Board of Regents, Walcott assisted Cottrell in founding Research Corporation, and served as its unpaid executive officer during its first years.
 The story is told in its entirety in Cottrell: Samaritan of Science, the biography by Frank Cameron, available from RCSA's communications department.